 Synergy LMS Pages allow teachers to create web pages that contain vital information for their classes. (see examples) It can automatically create individualized information for parents and students with data pulled directly from the Synergy gradebook.
 It includes an easy to use drag and drop builder with the ability to add grade book reports, text, images, YouTube videos, links and more.

-LMS Pages can be made visible in ParentVUE, StudentVUE, or shared with other teachers, but they are not accessible to the public.
+LMS Pages are available in ParentVUE and StudentVUE under “Class Websites”, but are not accessible to the public.
 Only students (and their parents) enrolled in classes currently being taught can access the class LMS Page.